 Here is a brief recap of the points of the Gospel:

-- The Beginning [perfect Creation, perfect relationships, perfect fulfillment]
+- [perfect Creation, perfect relationships, perfect fulfillment]

-- The Fall [sin, death, separation, pain, issues, incompleteness]
+- [sin, death, separation, pain, issues, incompleteness]

-- The First Coming [God's gift for our dilemma]
+- [God's gift for our dilemma]

-- The Ascension [our hope in His eternal security]
+- [our hope in His eternal security]

 For every issue we face, our understanding, our comfort, our encouragement, our hope, and our motivation to change and be more transformed into Christ's image will fit somewhere in these points of the Gospel.
-Therefore I challenge every reader of this blog to sincerely meditate daily on these points of the Gospel through God’s Word, prayer, and journaling, and then observe an inner desire (zeal) for Christ begin to awaken again, or observe your already present inner desire (zeal) for Christ be reinvigorated, continue to grow, be strengthened, and move you to deliberately wanting and deliberately bearing more of Jesus’ character and desires in your life.
+Therefore I challenge every reader of this blog to sincerely meditate daily on these points of the Gospel through God’s Word, prayer, and journaling.
+Then observe an inner desire (zeal) for Christ begin to awaken again, or observe your already present inner desire (zeal) for Christ be reinvigorated, continue to grow, be strengthened, and move you to deliberately wanting and deliberately bearing more of Jesus’ character and desires in your life.

 *"A Gospel Primer for Christians" (Milton Vincent, 2008) is a powerful short and inexpensive book on the Gospel that every Christian must have in their personal library.